CrowdStrike/ember-headless-form/docs/typescript/index.md

 ![Glint error from unknown field name](./glint-name-error.png)

-So it is recommended that you type your form data in a strict and explicit way.
-Make sure to mark properties as optional, if they are not guaranteed to be filled out initially.
 The correctly typed version of the component definition of the previous example would look like this:

 ```ts
 import Component from '@glimmer/component';